Double Descent and Other Interpolation Phenomena in GANs: Bad generalization: Test errors are constant in the overparameterized regime

 By letting $L^\TEST_\text{interpolate}\triangleq q(p_t,p_f) \ge 0$, we get the desired result. \end{proof}

+\begin{corollary} There is no double descent in generative models that minimize a metric or $f$-divergence, e.g., PCA for subspace learning, Jensen-Shannon GANs, WGANs, etc. \end{corollary} \snote{Explaining theorem}

-\topicRed{In other words, there is no double descent behavior because the test error is \textbf{constant} in the overparameterized regime of interpolating solutions.} This differs from the widely studied regression setup in that we are trying to minimize the distance between two distributions rather than data points drawn from those distributions.
-In other words, we treat the data itself as a distribution and not as a set of data points.
+In other words, there is no double descent behavior because the test error is \textit{constant} in the overparameterized regime of interpolating solutions.
+This differs from the widely studied regression setup in that here we are trying to minimize the distance between two distributions rather than data points drawn from those distributions.
+In other words, generative modeling treats the data itself as a distribution and not as a set of data points.
+As a consequence, although there may exist more than one interpolating solution $\vthe$, there is only one unique interpolating distribution $p_\vthe$.
 Importantly, this result is not specific to GANs but to any generative model that is trained to minimize the distance between the generated distribution and a fixed distribution.